Regular Business Hours and Holidays

 REGULAR BUSINESS HOURS & HOLIDAYS

-One-Call of Wyoming handles Locate Requests 24 hours a day, 365 days a year.
+One-Call of Wyoming handles locate requests twenty–four (24) hours a day, three hundred sixty-five (365) days a year.
 If a holiday falls on a Saturday, Friday is the observed holiday.
 If a holiday falls on a Sunday, Monday is the observed holiday.

 New Year’s Day